Iran–Iraq War: Iraqi attack on U.S. warship

-Though American officials claimed that the pilot who attacked Stark had been executed, an ex-Iraqi Air Force commander since stated he had not been punished, and was still alive at the time.
-The attack remains the only successful anti-ship missile strike on an American warship.
-Due to the extensive political and military cooperation between the Iraqis and Americans by 1987, the attack had little effect on relations between the two countries.

 U.S. military actions toward Iran

 U.S. attention was focused on isolating Iran as well as maintaining freedom of navigation.
 It criticised Iran's mining of international waters, and sponsored UN Security Council Resolution 598, which passed unanimously on 20 July, under which the U.S. and Iranian forces skirmished during Operation Earnest Will.
-During Operation Nimble Archer in October 1987, the United States attacked Iranian oil platforms in retaliation for an Iranian attack on the U.S.-flagged Kuwaiti tanker Sea Isle City.
+During Operation Nimble Archer in 1987, the United States attacked Iranian oil platforms in retaliation for an Iranian attack on the U.S.-flagged Kuwaiti tanker Sea Isle City.

-On 14 April 1988, the frigate was badly damaged by an Iranian mine, and 10 sailors were wounded.
-U.S. forces responded with Operation Praying Mantis on 18 April, the U.S. Navy's largest engagement of surface warships since World War II.
-Two Iranian oil platforms were destroyed, and five Iranian warships and gunboats were sunk.
-An American helicopter also crashed.
+In 1988, U.S. Navy sailors aboard were wounded by an Iranian mine.
+The U.S. responded with Operation Praying Mantis, the Navy's largest engagement of surface warships since World War II.
+Iranian ships and oil platforms were attacked.

 Iran Air Flight 655

-In the course of escorts by the U.S. Navy, the cruiser shot down Iran Air Flight 655 on 3 July 1988, killing all 290 passengers and crew on board.
+In 1988, shot down Iran Air Flight 655, killing all 290 passengers and crew on board.
 The American government claimed that Vincennes was in international waters at the time (which was later proven to be untrue), that the Airbus A300 had been mistaken for an Iranian F-14 Tomcat, and that Vincennes feared that she was under attack.
 The Iranians maintain that Vincennes was in their own waters, and that the passenger jet was turning away and increasing altitude after take-off.
-U.S. Admiral William J. Crowe later admitted on Nightline that Vincennes was in Iranian territorial waters when it launched the missiles.
-At the time of the attack, Admiral Crowe claimed that the Iranian plane did not identify itself and sent no response to warning signals he had sent.
-In 1996, the United States expressed their regret for the event and the civilian deaths it caused.
+U.S. Admiral William J. Crowe later admitted that Vincennes was in Iranian territorial waters when it launched the missiles.
+At the time of the attack, Crowe claimed that the Iranian plane did not identify itself and sent no response to warning signals he had sent.
+In 1996, the U.S. expressed their regret for the event.